Hot Tubs Report Woman-in-Spa

 Chemistry, if not managed properly, can literally make you sick.
 Don’t let that be you or your family.
 Head over to this article which took me some time to complete, but even I go back to it from time to time to remind myself.

-Is It Safe To Go In A Hot Tub With High Chlorine
+Is it Safe to Go in a Hot Tub With High Chlorine?

 You have to be aware that having too much chlorine in hot tub can damage your hot tub and affect your skin, eyes, and lungs.
 Thankfully, reducing the chlorine levels in your hot tub is very easy to do.
 As a matter of fact, you might not even have to do anything at all.